nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 I'm glad you asked.

-## Breadth-First Search & Shortest Path (in JavaScript)
+## Shortest Path (in JavaScript)

 For the sake of brevity and example, the method above is contrived.
 A "real-world" application of a breadth-first search algorithm would check for a value stored in a graph and return the unique identifier, or key, of the vertex where that value was found.
 Another "real-world" scenario is finding the shortest path between two vertices.
-Let's modify our method above to do just that!
+In the next tutorial, we'll modify our `bfs` method to do just that!

 If we want to know the shortest path between two vertices, we need another way to store that data.
 We will want to capture the distance and the path taken.